MrChebik/Java8-Training/Chapter 2 - The Stream API/README.md

 implementing a _linear congruential generator_.
 In such a generator, you start with _x[0] = seed_ and then produce _x[n + 1] = 1 (a x[n] + c) % m_, for appropriate values of _a_, _c_, and _m_.
 You should implement a method with
 parameters `a`, `c`, `m`, and `seed` that yields a `Stream<Long>`.
 Try out _a_ = 25214903917, _c_ = 11, and _m_ = 2^48.

+## Task 6
+The `characterStream` method in Section 2.3, "The `filter`, `map`, and `flatMap` Methods", on page 25, was a bit clumsy, first filling an array list and then turning it into a stream.
+Write a stream-based one-linear instead.
+One approach is to make a stream of integers from `0` to `s.length()` - `1` and map that with the `s::charAt` method reference.